-Our Columbia, MO medical malpractice lawyers can represent claims such as:
+Our medical malpractice lawyers can represent claims in Missouri such as:

 Medical negligence, or medical malpractice, can take many forms.
 Depending on which medical professional caused the injury, medical negligence claims can be brought against hospitals, hospital staff, doctors, nurses, or other healthcare professionals.
 However, when someone suffers an injury in a hospital or after a medical procedure, they might not know what kind of claim to file.
 The following are some common examples of medical malpractice.